 A list of all the chemicals must accompany the driver and must be located beside the driver or in the driver's side door.
 The paperwork must contain:

 - Chemical name (no diagrams)

 - Quantity (measurement units included)

-- Container description
+- Container description and chemical hazards

+- Bring a spill kit and SDS to plan for a spill or accident.

 VEHICLE